 Meet Jeannie

-Have a question?
-Make sure you check out my FAQ, as the answer may be on the site right now!
+Have questions?
+Check out my FAQ, as the answer may be on the site right now!
 If not, feel free to reach out…I love hearing from readers!

 If you’re interested in having me speak to your book club, writers’ group, or library patrons, please have a look at my list of workshops and presentations and drop me a line to check on availability.